namacha/reimu/README.md

 `(r'^!help$', help)` is automatically added to patterns.

-Add docstring to function to generate help document.
+To generate help document, add docstring to function.

 ## Run bot